FOCUS-What recovery? Clothes retailers cut orders while factories fight to survive

 'PUBLIC WEARING PJs AGAIN'

-CEO Raffy Kassadjian said his business went from processing an average of 1.5 million items of excess apparel per month to over 4 million in January, its busiest month ever.
+CEO Raffy Kassardjian said his business went from processing an average of 1.5 million items of excess apparel per month to over 4 million in January, its busiest month ever.

 Last year was dire for the clothing industry, which saw sales slide by about 17% versus 2019, according to Euromonitor.
 And the future is uncertain.